 Standalone - client-side license acquisition is managed by the user through use of a licensing file (*.alf).

 Customization of an Altium NEXUS installation essentially boils down to management of the available extensions.
 Install, update, or remove available extensions as and when you need to.
 Many extensions are available from Altium for use with Altium NEXUS.
-In addition, and with the Altium Developer extension, you can extend the functionality of Altium NEXUS through use of the Altium NEXUS SDK (Software Development Kit) by creating your own extensions for the software.
+In addition, and with the Altium Developer extension, you can extend the functionality of Altium NEXUS yourself through use of the Altium NEXUS SDK (Software Development Kit) - creating your own extensions for the software.

 The global repository of extensions can be accessed through the AltiumLive Partner Dashboard at https://apps.live.altium.com.
 The Dashboard exposes a newly-published extension to other registered users, such as those in a company group, by providing controlled distribution and (if necessary) licensing of the extension.

 Functionality is added to or removed from Altium NEXUS through installation and removal of optional extensions.

 Within Altium NEXUS, management of extensions for the software is performed from within the dedicated Extensions & Updates view, which is accessed by clicking on the control at the top-right of the workspace then choosing the Extensions and Updates command from the menu.